Examiner of Titles

 Pre-approval of documents

-Chapter 508 of Minnesota Statutes provides that certain instruments may not be accepted for filing by the Registrar unless certified by the Examiner (or Deputy Examiner) or pursuant to a Court Order.
+Chapter 508 of Minnesota Statutes provides that certain instruments may not be accepted for recording by the Registrar unless certified by the Examiner (or Deputy Examiner) or pursuant to a Court Order.

 The Anoka County Examiner of Titles DOES NOT pre-approve documents before closing.
-Documents submitted to the Registrar of Titles are reviewed by the Registrar/Torrens staff and then delivered to the examiner for approval before recording.
-Document needing examiner approval CANNOT be eRecorded.
+Documents submitted to the Registrar of Titles are reviewed by the Registrar/Torrens staff and then delivered to the Examiner for approval before recording.

 The Examiner of Titles does not charge any additional fees for approving documents (recording fees do apply).